-Generally, the server has the advantage in a set.
-That’s why it’s a HUGE DEAL when the returning player (person without a serve) “breaks” the person with a serve.
-The serve is important for a whole lotta reasons:
+Generally, the server has the advantage in a game That’s why it’s a HUGE DEAL when the returning player (person without a serve) “breaks” (see above) the person with a serve.
+The serve is important because:

 You’re the first one to hit the ball which is so important.
 This is like talking first over a dating app.
 Such a power play.

-With a serve, in comparison to any other strokes, you’re hitting the ball with a raquet from high above your head meaning that you can have the most power as possible.
+With a serve, in comparison to any other stroke, you’re hitting the ball with a racquet when you have the most control and power.
 BOOM BABY.

 Why is tennis so mental?

 Tennis players have some of the best mental toughness of any sport.
 Why?!
 A couple of reasons.
 First, tennis (outside of doubles) is a one-on-one game.
-The players are on the court all by themselves, with no teammates to talk to, no one to talk strategy with, no one to joke around with, and no one to pick them up when they could be feeling down.
-Next, tennis matches are SO FKN LONG.
-The average length of a women’s game is just over two hours, and for men’s it’s about three and a half hours.
-That’s like running at least a half marathon or even a marathon ALL BY YOURSELF!!!!
-The heck!
-No TY - v happy to keep reporting on tennis and not go pro.
+The players are on the court all by themselves, with no teammates to talk to, no one to talk strategy with, no one to joke around with and no one to pick them up when they could be feeling down.
+Next, tennis matches are SO FREAKIN’ LONG.
+The average length of a women’s game is just over two hours and for men’s it’s about three and a half hours.
+As Madonna would say, * time goes by, so slowly *

 Don't get The GIST weekly newsletter yet?
 Let's make it email official.